 If you’re contemplating implants, here are some of the most common situations when it’s worth speaking to our Conroe periodontist about whether they’re right for you:

-Dr. Saunders works closely with our general dentist to create are plan that is efficient and keeps your overall oral health in mind.
+Our doctors at PCE work closely with our general dentist to create are plan that is efficient and keeps your overall oral health in mind.

 Whether you’re in a partial or full denture (aka “plate”) your mouth will continue changing.
 The altered fit of your prosthesis may lead to chafing or sore spots on your gums and roof of your mouth.
 Such soreness can even lead to infections.